iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 * NEW Added "Responsive" 'qtiptrigger', which is "hover"/"focus" on computers, and "click" on touch devices.
 * NEW Added ability to set the main glossary page url, which is also the term prefix (http://www.yourblog.com/*whatever*/...)
 * UPD Group terms in ATOZ even with accents. "ù" will be in "U" section.
-* UPD Clean some useless files
+* UPD Clean Theme editor improved with more flexibility.
+Thrown away useless theme form some useless files

 = 0.0 =
 * Please see previous changes from the old plugin [here](https://wordpress.org/plugins/wp-glossary/changelog/)